liufeng2317/ADFWI/docs/version-plans/bv1.2/10-fwi-iteration-structure.md

-# FWI Loop Structure
+# FWI Iteration Structure

 ## Goal

-The next cleanup layer is the acoustic/elastic FWI main loop.
+The next cleanup layer is the acoustic/elastic FWI iteration flow.
 The intent is to reduce duplicated orchestration code while keeping numerical work in the existing model-specific paths until each extraction is tested.

 ## Current Step

-Implemented a shared `iter_batch_ranges` helper in `ADFWI.fwi.loop` and routed AcousticFWI and ElasticFWI batch iteration through it.
+Implemented a shared `iter_batch_ranges` helper in `ADFWI.fwi.iteration` and routed AcousticFWI and ElasticFWI batch iteration through it.
 This helper only owns shot range generation: